Role Based Access Control

 To get the group info dynamically as part of the user login (instead of statically defining in the config file), the requirements are:

-• OpenID Connect based auth is used
+• OpenID Connect based auth or SAML is used

 • The group name as returned in the user profile is used in the grant